cy2133131/learning/README.md

 # learning
-learning how to use git adn github.
+learning how to use git and github.